An Indiana City Is Poised To Become The Next Flint

 U.S. airstrikes in Libya began on Aug.
 1 with “precision air strikes against ISIL targets in Sirte, Libya,” the Pentagon announced in a press release.
 The airstrikes were apparently carried out at the behest of Libya’s temporary government, the Libyan Government of National Accord, appointed by the United Nations after the U.S. helped overthrow Libya’s ruler, Moammar Gadhafi, under the direction of former Secretary of State Hillary Clinton.

-Special forces ground troops, deployed by the U.S. and its Western allies, are […]
+Special forces ground troops, deployed by the U.S. and its Western allies, are also present […]

 Read the Full Article